National Refinery Limited

-National Refinery Limited (NRL) is a Pakistani oil refinery which is a subsidiary of UK-domiciled Attock Oil Company.
-It is based in Korangi Creek, Karachi.

-It is a petroleum refinery and petrochemical complex engaged in the manufacture and sale of asphalts, BTX, fuel products and lubes for domestic consumption and export.
-National Refinery Limited is the second largest capacity refinery of Pakistan in terms of crude oil processing facilities and is the only lube oil refinery of Pakistan.
+National Refinery Limited (NRL) is a Pakistani oil refinery and petrochemical complex headquartered in Korangi, Karachi.
+It is part of the Attock Group and is engaged in the manufacture and sale of fuel products, lubricants, asphalts and BTX aromatics for domestic consumption and export.
+It is the second largest refinery in Pakistan by crude oil processing capacity and is the only lube base oil producer in the country.